andrewKOwong/mixedconclusions/content/blog/clps/index.md

 The `test` folder contains `pytest` tests.

-The `text` folder holds long text/markdown files, which right now consists of the introduction text for the dashboard.
+The `text` folder holds long text/markdown files, which currently consists of the introduction text for the dashboard.

 `.streamlit` contains configuration info for Streamlit Community Cloud (SCC).
 Additionally, `requirements.txt` contains the Python dependencies for